In anthropology ego refers to the

 individual's ego is weak, others define self.

-College Students - Patricia J. Dunston, Albert Roberts, Howard University, Journal of
+in Black College Students - Patricia J. Dunston, Albert Roberts, Howard

 An investigation was made of interrelationships among ego development, moral judgment,